keystonejs/keystone/.changeset/fuzzy-laws-learn.md

 '@keystone-next/admin-ui': patch
 ---

-Fixed useAdminMeta where it did not allow using custom views.
-The object did not have setter
+Fixed a bug where custom Field views were not able to be used in the Admin UI (object does not have setter error)